treeverse/lakeFS/docs/hooks/index.md

 ## Overview

-An _Action_ defines one or more _Hooks_ to execute. lakeFS supports three types of hook:
+An _action_ defines one or more _hooks_ to execute. lakeFS supports three types of hook:

 1. [Lua](./lua.html) - uses an embedded Lua VM
 1. [Webhook](./webhooks.html) - makes a REST call to an external URL and waits for response